crate/crate/blackbox/docs/general/builtins/scalar.rst

     DATE_FORMAT( [ format_string, [ timezone, ] ] timestamp )

 The only mandatory argument is the ``timestamp`` value to format.
-It can be any expression that is safely convertible to timestamp.
+It can be any expression that is safely convertible to timestamp data type with or without timezone.

 Format
 ......